Poll: Most in US back curbing in-person worship amid virus

 “It’s wonderful to watch people over a laptop, but it’s not like being at a church,” Trump said during a Fox News town hall on Sunday.
 “And we have to get our people back to churches, and we’re going to start doing it soon.”

-That's in line with the preference of Patrick Gideons, 63, of Alvin, Texas, who said worshipers “should be able to do what they want.”
+That's in line with the preference of Patrick Gideons, 63, of Alvin, Texas, who said worshippers “should be able to do what they want.”

 “If they want to be able to hold church the way they normally do, they should be able to do that,” said Gideons, a self-described born-again Baptist.